MuhammedAdwan/MuhammedsWebStore/MuhammedsWebStore/README.txt

 2023-10-31
-00:01	Removed the text dark from the home and privacy links 00:03	Removed the text dark from the login and Register in LoginPartial.cshtml
+00:01	Removed the text dark from the home and privacy links 00:03	Removed the text dark from the login and Register in LoginPartial.cshtml 00:22	Added the Datepicker from jqueryui.com, the box is not working or move with my mouse, iam going to fix that later 00:23	Adding a new dropdown menu with extra 3 subs